ToniWonKanobi/theoveranalyzed.net/posts/2015/2/3/my-take-on-net-neutrality.md

 @@ Title=My Take On Net Neutrality
 @@ Date=2015-02-03 09:00
 @@ Description=What's all the hubbub about?
 Is Net Neutrality *that* important?
 Well, only if you value choices and a decent internet.
-@@ Tags=politics, net neutrality, opinion, industry, business
+@@ Tags=politics, Net Neutrality, opinion, industry, business

-*The team at [BackBlaze](backblaze.com) posted a short [piece][backblaze] regarding the FCC's recent [re-defining of broadband][gigaom] internet access in America.
+*The team at [BackBlaze][bb] posted a short [piece][backblaze] regarding the FCC's recent [re-defining of broadband][gigaom] internet access in America.
 In their article they quoted [Gizmodo][gizmodo], saying this: "The redefinition of broadband should increase competition between ISPs and cable companies as well as encourage the development of better infrastructure."
 That would be a step in the right direction, that's for sure.*

 <h2>Contents</h2>